IT SUPPORT SPECIALIST-SENIOR

 - Knowledge of Windows Active Directory (AD) and group policies.

-- Analytical skills and the ability to use various methodologies and issue resolution techniques to problem-solve and troubleshoot application and hardware issues.
+- Ability to use various methodologies and issue resolution techniques to problem-solve and troubleshoot application and hardware issues.

 - Skill in identifying patterns and taking preventive action to avert future system issues.

 - Ability to use standard computer software and programs such as word processing and spreadsheet; ability to use the Internet and other resources to conduct research.